-We drove into Lowell, took a wrong turn and got lost, but soon found the trolley tracks.
-We parked in a parking garage and walked back to the trolley stop at the west end of this railroad.
+Robin and I drove into Lowell, took a wrong turn and got lost, but soon found the trolley tracks then parked in a parking garage and walked back to the trolley stop at the west end of this railroad.

-There is a canal located along most of the trolley run.National Streetcar Museum at Lowell
+The Upper Pawtucket Canal Reservoir is located along most of the trolley run.National Streetcar Museum at Lowell

 The National Streetcar Museum at Lowell is a satellite exhibit of the Seashore Trolley Museum located in downtown Lowell, Massachusetts, mixed in with the Lowell National Historical Park.
 The National Streetcar Museum presents a special exhibit to explore the history of urban rail transportation and how its rebirth is helping to revitalize American cities.
 The exhibit, contributed in a large part by the National Building Museum in Washington, D.C., presents the history of public transit in Lowell within the context of the broader story of American transit history.